 In Broadleaf’s “Hiring and Retaining Workers through the Generations” presentation, Carl addresses concerns employers have about Millennials and Gen Z’ers entering the workforce.
 Many look at these emerging generations as wildly different, but we all have very similar underlying motivations.
 In this attention economy, it’s increasingly hard to attract and retain talent, but these universal tips will help you gain access to all different types of talent.

-Listen to Some key takeaways will include:
+Some key takeaways will include:

 · We all want similar things